 The benefits of using the CTP process are:

 1. It supports community vision and goals by integrating land use and transportation; 2.
 It allows communities to consider all modes, not just road improvements, for the future transportation system; 3.
-It is more efficient for MPOs because it ties the CTP and federal Long Range Transportation Plan processes together; and 4.
+It is more efficient for MPOs because it ties the CTP and the federal Long-Range Metropolitan Transportation Plan processes together; and 4.
 The CTP process provides a direct link to project development.
 Once a project is funded it must go through an extensive project development process, including an environmental review.